dainakai/ParticleHolography.jl/docs/src/usage/animplot.md

 # Animated plots

-In [Particle handling](@ref particle_handling), we explained how to plot particles and their trajectories.
+In [Particle analysis](@ref particle_analysis), we explained how to plot particles and their trajectories.
 However, when dealing with time series data, it can be useful to save the temporal evolution as a GIF animation.
 Below, we provide several examples of how to do this.

 ## Animated ParticlePlot